rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  the damaging effects of inflationary money.
- If the supply is truly scarce, now and in the future; and the network is truly decentralized, such that no system of authority can control or kill it, then yes, logically, it would
+ If the supply is truly scarce, now and in the future; and if the network is truly decentralized, such that no system of authority can control or kill it, then yes, logically, Bitcoin would
  *fix* the terrifying problems
  of fiat money.

-But like I said, this seems to be too good true.
+But like I said, that all seems to be too good true.
 Like trying to contemplate what life would be like if people were always honest and forthright; if everyone was kind, humble, and forgiving.
 People aren't always that way, and it's not helpful to pretend otherwise.

-But even so, I could never shake this question.

-*Is Bitcoin true?*

-How would we even know?

-## Read the code
-Many self-proclaimed Bitcoiners will scoff and tell you to *read the code*.

-Yes, the code will at the moment fix the supply at 21 million.

-But this doesn't answer the question.
- How can I know that this fixed supply won't change in the future?
-How do I know we're not one pull request away from inflationary money?
-How do I know that the future supply won't be controlled by incompetent bureaucrats?

-Such a change would be a hard fork, which would break consensus rules, leading to a non-compatible blockchain.

-## What if it turns out to be false?

-...
-What then?

-You'll understand money.
-The chaos of the moderm world will make sense.

-You'll realize we need Bitcoin to be true because there is no sustainable alternative.

-.. this is the great filter,
- and we may or may not make it.
+And yet Bitcoin assumes the opposite, that no one can be trusted.

+!!! quote "don't trust, verify"

+The entire design of Bitcoin is a trustless system that assumes no one is honest.
+No one.
+You verify everything.
+If there's something we can't verify, then our trust is required, in which case we're back to fiat, back to the very problem that Bitcoin is trying to solve.